erikstricker/MosaicSim/TweakVar/README.md

 pip install -r $REPO_ROOT/requirements.txt
 ```
-Ensure to also load mosdepth>0.3.2 (for SpikeVar), samtools >1.15.1, and bcftools>1.19
+Ensure to also load samtools ≥1.17, and bcftools≥1.17

-Once the requirements are installed, please install or load the following additional packages
+Once the requirements are installed, please install or load the following additional packages.
+If you work in a cluster with the packages already installed, you can load the path or module directly.

 _Installation_
 ```
-conda install -c bioconda samtools bcftools mosdepth
+conda install -c bioconda samtools bcftools
 ```
 _Loading (e.g.)_
 ```
-export PATH=/path/to/software/mosdepth/mosdepth-0.3.2/bin:$PATH
-export PATH=/path/to/software/samtools/samtools-1.21/bin:$PATH
+export PATH=/path/to/software/samtools/samtools-1.17/bin:$PATH
-export PATH=/path/to/software/bcftools/bcftools-1.19/bin:$PATH
+export PATH=/path/to/software/bcftools/bcftools-1.17/bin:$PATH
 ```
 or
 ```
-module load mosdepth-0.3.2
-module load samtools-1.21
+module load samtools
-module load bcftools-1.19
+module load bcftools
 ```

 ## Dependencies

 ### TweakVar
-- pysam (0.21.0)
+- pysam 0.21.0)
-- numpy (1.25.2)
+- numpy ≥1.24.3
-- biopython (1.81)
+- biopython 1.81
-- samtools 1.15.1
+- samtools ≥1.17
-- bcftools 1.19
+- bcftools ≥1.17

 ## How to Use It

 ### TweakVar

-Once the Python dependencies are installed, the scripts can be run directly from the `scripts` subfolder.
+Once the Python dependencies are installed, the scripts can be run directly from the `TweakVar` subfolder.

 #### 0) TweakVar Prep

 Before getting started ensure that:
 * The input file is in bam format with corresponding index (.bai) file
 * The corresponding fasta reference file is downloaded with appropriate index (.fai) file
+We recommend creating a folder called `mosaicsim_files` in your home directory with `data` and `data/ref` subdirectories for better organization.

 #### 1) TweakVarSimulator - Generate Simulated VCF